Manila Bay: Bridges

 Plans of constructing a bridge or bridge-tunnel that crosses Manila Bay have been around since 1987.
 In January 2020, the National Economic and Development Authority approved the plan to construct the Bataan–Cavite Interlink Bridge, also known as Manila Bay Bridge, which is expected to cross Manila Bay and connect the provinces of Bataan and Cavite.
-The detailed engineering design and marine geophysical surveys for the bridge are currently being completed before the start of the construction.
+The detailed engineering design and marine geophysical surveys for the bridge are currently being completed before the start of construction.